aquasecurity/trivy-operator/docs/operator/quick-start.md

 ## Before you Begin

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by installing [minikube] or [kind], or you can use one of these Kubernetes playgrounds:
+If you do not already have a cluster, you can create one by installing [minikube], [kind] or [microk8s], or you can use the following [Kubernetes playground].

-* [Katacoda]
-* [Play with Kubernetes]

 You also need the Trivy-Operator to be installed in the `trivy-system` namespace, e.g. with [kubectl](./installation/kubectl.md) or [Helm](./installation/helm.md).
 Let's also assume that the operator is